marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         CompletedEvent.WaitOne();
     }

-For CSV parsing I did simple string splitting, but in production system probably I would use some library to do it, for example, [CSV helper](http://joshclose.github.io/CsvHelper/).
+For CSV parsing I am just reading file line by line and split columns by comma, but in production solution I probably would use some library to do it, for example, [CSV helper](http://joshclose.github.io/CsvHelper/).

     private static IEnumerable<Article> ReadArticles(CloudBlockBlob blob)
     {